Grate-Oracle-Lewot/GrateCrystal/README.md

 - A version of Seafoam Cave hosting a final, all-Lv100 battle against me (unlocked by beating Red)
 - A house on Route 22 where different characters appear, most of whom can be battled once per day
   - Monday: Koga, who now uses Fairy types instead of Poison
-  - Tuesday: Officer Jenny, no battle
+  - Tuesday: Officer Jenny; no battle, but she gives out 6 Rare Candies
   - Wednesday: Jessie and James, with their Pokémon from the anime
   - Thursday: A trainer version of MissingNo., with three different variants for day, morning, and night
   - Friday: Giovanni, using Ground types plus Persian
   - Saturday: Karen, using Dark types; only appears at night
   - Sunday: In the morning, Mr. Fuji appears, no battle; in the day, if you have access to Mt.
-Silver, Lance will appear for a rematch with levels similar to the Lance/Clair double battle in HGSS
+Silver, Lance will appear for a rematch with levels similar to the Lance/Clair double battle in HGSS; if you talk to Mr. Fuji the same morning before you battle Lance, Lance will give you another Master Ball upon defeat

 ## Miscellaneous
 - The Odd Egg can now hatch into starters (including Eevee) as well as babies, and whatever it becomes is a guaranteed shiny